Have Minnesota's Police Reform Efforts Made An Impact?

 The death of Floyd was so shocking it prompted the Minnesota Legislature, known for its paralysis, to actually do something.
 Last July it passed the Police Accountability Act of 2020.
 It includes a ban on chokeholds, arbitration reform, requiring a duty to intervene, as well as autism and mental health training.
 Its impact depends on who you talk to.

-“There are still lots of egregious things happening on the streets that impact the Black community, other communities of color, particularly Black youth and there hasn’t yet been any real accountability,” activist and attorney Nekima Levy Armstrong said.
+“There are still lots of egregious things happening on the streets that impact the Black community, other communities of color and particularly Black youth and there hasn’t yet been any real accountability,” activist and attorney Nekima Levy Armstrong said.

-“Yes it has policing in Minnesota is better off for the reforms that we have passed,” she said.
+“Yes, it has.
+I think policing in Minnesota is better off for the reforms that we have passed,” she said.

-McCarthy is also the chair of the Minnesota Peace Officers Standards and Training Board.READ MORE: 'We Will Not Protect Killers Of Children': $30K Reward Offered For Info In Shootings Of 3 Mpls.
-Children
+McCarthy is also the chair of the Minnesota Peace Officers Standards and Training Board.READ MORE: George Floyd Remembrance Rally Held Ahead Of 1st Anniversary Of Murder

 She points to more departments adopting a training program created by New Orleans police called EPIC that teaches police officers how to actually intervene when a fellow officer is using unreasonable force.